derrik-gratz/geography-quiz/README.md

 - Only countries with flags should be included.
 West sahara is in the game but has no flag.

-- Hovering the correct country doesn't highlight it, but incorrect countries does.

 # Future feature plans

-- Limit daily challenge guesses to 5

 - Learning mode: selecting an answer in one window displays the answers in the other one.